zimolzak/birthday-party/list-eam.md

     - *Milk Street Cookish*
     - *Milk Street: Cook What You Have*
 - Pillow cases: navy blue or white
-- Spirit of the North - PlayStation 5 Standard Edition (video game about a fox)
+- Spirit of the North - PlayStation 5 (Probably "Enhanced Edition," but Standard Edition may be OK)